-As of June 30, 2015 and December 31, 2014, the Company's cash equivalents consist principally of money market funds.
+As of September 30, 2015 and December 31, 2014, the Company's cash equivalents consist principally of money market funds and government debt securities with original maturities of 90 days or less.
 Government securities consist principally of government debt securities and money market funds which are classified as available-for-sale.
 Corporate bonds consist of bonds issued by highly-rated corporate entities which are classified as available-for-sale.
-Forward foreign currency contracts consist of contracts with credit-worthy financial institutions to buy Swiss Francs in U.S. dollars in the future at agreed upon exchange rates.
+Forward foreign currency contracts consist of contracts with credit-worthy financial institutions to buy Swiss Francs with U.S. dollars in the future at agreed upon exchange rates.

 Forward foreign currency contracts are stated at fair value and consist of Level 2 financial instruments in the fair value hierarchy.
 The Company determines the fair value of its forward foreign currency contracts based on pricing from a service provider.
 The service provider values the instruments based on market prices from a variety of industry-standard independent data providers.
 Such market prices are based on inputs other than quoted prices included within Level 1 that are observable for the asset, either directly or indirectly (Level 2 inputs).
 Cash equivalents and government securities are stated at fair value and consist of Level 1 financial instruments in the fair value hierarchy.
-The Company determines the fair value of its debt security holdings based on pricing from a service provider.
+The Company determined the fair value of its debt security holdings and corporate bonds based on pricing from a service provider.
 The service provider values the securities based on market prices from a variety of industry-standard independent data providers.
 These market prices are quoted prices in active markets for identical assets (Level 1 inputs).
 Corporate bonds are stated at fair value and consist of Level 2 financial instruments in the fair value hierarchy.
 The Company determines the fair value of its corporate bonds holdings based on pricing from a service provider.
 The service provider values the securities based on market prices from a variety of industry-standard independent data providers.
 Such market prices are based on inputs other than quoted prices included within Level 1 that are observable for the asset, either directly or indirectly (Level 2 inputs).

-Available-for-sale securities at June 30, 2015 and December 31, 2014 consist of the following (in thousands):
+Available-for-sale securities at September 30, 2015 and December 31, 2014 consist of the following (in thousands):

-Amortized Cost Unrealized Gains Unrealized Losses Fair Value
+Amort ized Cost Unrealized Gains Unrealized Losses Fai ir Value

-June 30, 2015
+September 30, 2015

 Government securities

-(Due within 1 year) \$ 57,426 \$ 9 \$ (6) \$ 57,429
+(Due within 1 year) \$ 34,559 \$ 6 \$ - \$ 34,565

-Corporate bonds

-(Due within 1 year) 490 - - 490

-\$ 57,916 \$ 9 \$ (6) \$ 57,919
+\$ 34,559 \$ 6 \$ - \$ 34,565

+-

 December 31, 2014

 Government securities

 (Due within 1 year) \$ 6,510 \$ - \$ (2) \$ 6,508

 Corporate bonds

-(Due within 1 year) 8,251 - (4) 8,247
+(Due within 1 year) 8,251 (4) 8,247

 \$ 14,761 \$ - \$ (6) \$ 14,755